sankarshanmukhopadhyay/Links/README.md

 In terms of the 'village' analogy for the project, the one-word description of the architecture is *gossip*.

-The disruptive opportunity in the project comes from giving each entity a single point of access to a reputational asset that is currently scattered across many domains, many channels, and many stores of information.
+The disruptive opportunity in the project comes from giving each entity one or more agents that can coordinate a reputational asset that is currently scattered across many domains, many channels, and many stores of information.

 ### Bootstrap
 The project envisages sets of reputational strategies that can evolve to any level of sophistication.